rndmendes/SyncManager/README.md

 This module uses Powershell CmdLets to synchronize two folders and all contained files.
 It is **bidirectional**, meaning that any change occurred in any side (source or destination) will be replicated.

->*Note:* In this version, any deleted files or folders (in one of the sides) will be created again, meaning that there's no "dominant" side.
-See **TODO** section for more details

 ## Details
 - Supports local and remote shared folders with UNC paths
 - Remember to check access rights on shared folders before using.